nishant7rathore/hackathon/README.md

 # node app

-The server will run locally and listens to port 3000.
+The server will run locally and listen to port 3000.